Wednesday, November 11

 The Spice Market was built as part of the Yeni Cami complex and has since been an exciting covered market filled with the fragrant scent of spices from the Orient.
 This is a great place to buy nuts and othe edible gifts.
 After this visit, you can have have lunch on your own at one of the near-by restaurants, overlooking Golden Horn Bay, which separates the old city from the modern city center.

-After the boat ride we go to the Marathon Expo to pick up our bibs, chips and t-shirts.
-Later, transfer back to the hotel for an evening at leisure
+After we will go to the Marathon Expo to pick up our bibs, chips and t-shirts.
+Later, transfer back to the hotel for an evening at leisure.

 Saturday, November 14